playframework/playframework/documentation/manual/scalaGuide/main/akka/ScalaAkka.md

 For Akka logging configuration, see [[configuring logging|SettingsLogger]].

-By default the name of the `ActorSystem` is _application.
+By default the name of the `ActorSystem` is `application`.
 You can change this via an entry in the `conf/application.conf`:

 ```
-play.plugins.akka.actor-system = "custom-name"
+play.modules.akka.actor-system = "custom-name"
 ```

 > **Note:** This feature is useful if you want to put your play application ActorSystem in an akka cluster.